Origin of the Term Jukebox

 editor is not mistaken, the first to use the word juke-box publicly in an

-use of the term might well have inspired Albert Stillman to write the lyrics
+Miller's use of the term might well have inspired Albert Stillman to write the

-music recordings have been made with the term jukebox in the title.
-According
+recordings have been made with the term jukebox in the title.
+According to the

-1990) the word jukebox was used as slang among patrons, operators, and members
+word jukebox was used as slang among patrons, operators, and members of the

-of the industry in the thirties, but the word was not actually used in
+industry in the thirties, but the word was not actually used in advertising

-advertising until AMI used the term to introduce the model A,
+until AMI used the term to introduce the model A, nicknamed Mother

-nicknamed Mother of Plastic, in the spring of 1946.
-The latest
+of Plastic, in the spring of 1946.
+The latest reliable information comes

 that "…Bernard and Viola Berk plotting New